 6. The child is in a semi-sitting position with a soft cushion under the neck.

-8. At the end of the session, it is important to praise the baby, to say nice words to him.
-You can play your favorite games with it.
-Such actions will form a benevolent attitude towards classes in the children's mind.
+8. At the end of the session, it is important to praise the baby and tell him pleasant words.
+You can play your favorite games with him.
+Such actions will form a friendly attitude towards classes in the child’s mind.

-Here is an example of simple massage exercises that help strengthen the articulatory muscles.
-And it is easy to carry out with the child at home.
+Let's give an example of simple massage exercises that help strengthen articulatory muscles.
+And it’s easy to do with your child at home.

-3. Lip massage: alternately stroking the upper and lower lips in the direction from the middle to the corners.
+3. Lip massage: stroking alternately the upper and lower lips in the direction from the middle to the corners.
 Stroking the nasolabial folds (in the direction from the corners of the lips to the nose).
-Then a slight pinching of the lips in the direction from the middle to the corners.
+Then lightly tingle the lips from the middle to the corners.

-4. Facial massage.
+4. Face massage.
 Stroking from the middle to the temples of the forehead, then from the middle to the hair.
 Stroking eyebrows, cheeks.
-Kneading the buccal and zygomatic muscles - (circular movements in a spiral from the center to the ears).
+Kneading the cheek and zygomatic muscles - (circular movements in a spiral from the center to the ears).
 And we finish by pinching the cheeks.

 5. Tongue massage.
 Includes soft circular movements to knead the tongue from the tip to the middle (front and along the side edges).
-Then sips of the tongue are made (holding the tip) - up, down, left, right.
-And we “comb” the tongue with a toothbrush with movements from the depth to the bottom.
-We finish the massage with kneading - squeezing the tongue from the sides in the direction "from the sides to the middle."
+Then the tongue is pulled (holding the tip) - up, down, left, right.
+And we “comb” the tongue with a toothbrush using movements from the depths to the bottom.
+We finish the massage by kneading - squeezing the tongue from the sides in the direction “from the sides to the middle.”

 Children's speech therapy massage at home gives good results in combination with articulatory gymnastics.
-And if you add breathing exercises, physiotherapy, learning specialized games and tongue twisters, and maternal care, there is simply amazing progress in the development of speech.
+And if you add breathing exercises, physiotherapy, learning specialized games and tongue twisters, and maternal care, there is simply amazing progress in speech development.
 Doctors advise parents not to despair, but to study logomassage techniques.
-This invaluable experience will help out mom or dad more than once, even while raising a healthy baby.
+This invaluable experience will help out a mother or father more than once, even while raising a healthy baby.

-Terekhina E.A., speech therapist, Budgetary Institution of the Khanty-Mansiysk Autonomous Okrug – Yugra “Rehabilitation Center for Children and Adolescents with Disabilities “Harmony”, Nyagan.
+Teryokhina E.A., speech therapist, Budgetary institution of Khanty-Mansiysk Autonomous Okrug–Yugra “Rehabilitation center for children and adolescents with disabilities“Harmony”, Nyagan.

-For children with significant speech disorders (alalia, dysarthria, dyslalia due to a shortened hyoid frenulum, etc.), only articulation and breathing exercises are not enough to correct sound pronunciation.
-Need speech therapy massage.
-Taking as a basis the system of massage Arkhipova E.F. for children with cerebral palsy and the knowledge gained in the courses of conventional therapeutic massage, I have prepared detailed material, both for specialists, teachers, and for parents of children with severe speech disorders.
-This will greatly facilitate the correction of sound pronunciation and will achieve certain results.
-Currently, I use various types of logomassage to correct speech disorders in my classes.
-I introduce parents to the methodology and technique of speech therapy massage, for further massage at home.
+For children with significant speech disorders (alalia, dysarthria, dyslalia caused by a shortened hyoid frenulum, etc.), only articulation and breathing exercises.
+Speech therapy massage is required.
+Taking the massage system of E.F.
+Arkhipova as a basis. for children with cerebral palsy and the knowledge gained in regular therapeutic massage courses, I have prepared detailed material both for specialists, teachers, and for parents of children with severe speech impairments.
+This will greatly facilitate the correction of sound pronunciation and allow you to achieve certain results.
+Currently for correction speech disorders I use it in my classes different kinds logomassage.
+I introduce parents to the methods and techniques of speech therapy massage for further massage at home.

 The role of speech therapy massage

-Speech therapy massage is an active method of mechanical action that changes the state of muscles, nerves, blood vessels and tissues of the peripheral speech apparatus.
-Speech therapy massage is one of the speech therapy techniques that contribute to the normalization of the pronunciation side of speech and the emotional state of persons suffering from speech disorders.
+Speech therapy massage is an active method of mechanical action that changes the condition of muscles, nerves, blood vessels and tissues of the peripheral speech apparatus.
+Speech therapy massage is one of the speech therapy techniques that helps normalize the pronunciation side of speech and the emotional state of people suffering from speech disorders.

-Massage is used for dysarthria (there are violations of muscle tone), including its erased forms, stuttering, as well as voice disorders.
+Massage is used for dysarthria (impaired muscle tone), including its erased forms, stuttering, and voice disorders.

 Massage has a beneficial physiological effect on the body.
 Massage improves the secretory function of the skin, activates its lymph and blood circulation.
-And consequently, it improves its nutrition, increases metabolic processes.
+And therefore, it improves her nutrition and increases metabolic processes.
 Under the influence of massage, capillaries expand, gas exchange between blood and tissues increases (oxygen therapy of tissues).
-Rhythmic massage movements facilitate the movement of blood through the arteries, accelerate the outflow of venous skin.
-Massage has a reflex effect on the entire lymphatic system, improving the function of the lymphatic vessels.
+Rhythmic massage movements facilitate the movement of blood through the arteries and accelerate the outflow of venous skin.
+Massage has a reflex effect on the entire lymphatic system, improving the function of lymphatic vessels.
 The state of the muscular system changes significantly under the influence of massage.
-First of all, the elasticity of muscle fibers, the strength and volume of their contractile function, muscle performance increase, their activity is restored after exercise.
-Differentiated use of various massage techniques allows you to lower the tone with muscle spasticity, and vice versa, increase it with flaccid paresis of the articulatory muscles.
+First of all, elasticity increases muscle fibers, the strength and volume of their contractile function, muscle performance, their activity is restored after exercise.
+The differentiated use of various massage techniques makes it possible to reduce tone in case of muscle spasticity, and, on the contrary, increase it in case of flaccid paresis of articulatory muscles.
 This helps the formation and implementation of active voluntary, coordinated movements of the organs of articulation.
-There is a complex relationship between the force of impact during massage and the response of the body.
+There is a complex relationship between the force of massage and the body's response.
 With light, slow stroking, the excitability of the massaged tissues decreases.

-Thus, speech therapy massage has a general positive effect on the body as a whole, causing favorable changes in the nervous and muscular systems, which play a major role in the speech-motor process.
+Thus, speech therapy massage has an overall positive effect on the body as a whole, causing beneficial changes in the nervous and muscular systems that play a major role in the speech-motor process.

-The main tasks of speech therapy massage are:
+The main objectives of speech therapy massage are:

 Stimulation of proprioceptive sensations;

-Preparation of conditions for the formation of arbitrary, coordinated movements of the organs of articulation;
+Preparing conditions for the formation of voluntary, coordinated movements of the organs of articulation;

 Reducing hypersalivation;